Ingan121/FSUntether/README.md

     * Supported versions: 15.0-15.4.1, 15.5b1-b4, 15.6b1-b5 (AFU supported on 14)
     * The code injected to `TestFlightServiceExtension` launches FSUntetherGUI with `SBSOpenSensitiveURLAndUnlock`.
 This works while locked because FSUntetherGUI is replacing the Magnifier app.
     * And FSUntetherGUI launches unsandboxed, standalone iDownload as root.
     * This iDownload is completely unsandboxed.
 It can access all the files, execute binaries, kill processes, and so on.
-Also it isn't affected by the below lifecycle, running forever on the device.
     * After launching iDownload, FSUntetherGUI will respring the device to get you back in the lock screen.
 See the [related comment](https://github.com/Ingan121/FSUntether/blob/756c69061d9eb661fe1612c7806902553f8dfb7e/FSUntetherGUI/FSUntetherGUI/FSUntetherGUIApp.swift#L30) for why.
     * FSUntetherGUI shows only a black screen when locked.
 I guess it has to do with the `com.apple.QuartzCore.secure-mode` entitlement (Magnifier, Camera, Notes, Calculator, etc. have it), but I don't know how to use it to get the app contents showing when locked.
 2. Semi-unsandboxed code execution with CVE-2022-26766 (permasigning)